leoberbert/zashterminal/README.md

-# Zashterm
+# Zashterminal

 <p align="center">
   <a href="https://github.com/leoberbert/zashterm/releases"><img src="https://img.shields.io/github/v/release/leoberbert/zashterm?display_name=tag&sort=semver" alt="Latest Release"/></a>
   <a href="https://github.com/leoberbert/zashterm/blob/main/LICENSE"><img src="https://img.shields.io/github/license/leoberbert/zashterm" alt="License"/></a>
 </p>

-**Zashterm** is a modern, intuitive, and innovative terminal built with GTK4 and Adwaita.
+**Zashterminal** is a modern, intuitive, and innovative terminal built with GTK4 and Adwaita.
 While it offers advanced features appreciated by developers and system administrators, it also stands out for making the command-line environment more accessible, helping those who are just beginning to learn how to use the terminal.
 Its simplified session management, built-in file manager, automatic color highlighting for improved readability, and a variety of other features bring convenience to users of all skill levels on any Linux distribution.

 ## Screenshots